FAIRvocabularies/fairvocabularies.github.io/_pages/makeVocabularyFAIR.md

 ### Rules

+We devised ten simple rules that would allow you to transform a 'legacy' vocabulary into a FAIR vocabulary.
+We consider a 'legacy' vocabulary as a list of terms available in a print-based glossary or in a table not accessible using web standards.

 - **Rule 1.** Determine the governance arrangements and custodian of the legacy vocabulary
 - **Rule 2.** Verify that the legacy-vocabulary license allows repurposing, and agree on the license for the FAIR vocabulary
 - **Rule 3.** Check term and definition completeness and consistency in the legacy vocabulary